 There is a SEP for individuals who have Medicare Part A and Part B and receive any type of assistance from the Medicaid program.

-This includes both "full benefit" dual eligible individuals as well as individuals often referred to as "partial duals" who receive cost sharing assistance under Medicaid and individuals who qualify for LIS.
-This SEP begins the month the individual becomes eligible and exists as long as he or she receives Medicaid benefits or LIS; however there are limits to how often it can be used.
+This SEP begins the month the individual becomes eligible and exists as long as they receive Medicaid benefits or LIS.

+There are limits to how often it can be used.
 This SEP allows an individual to enroll in, or disenroll from, an MA plan once per calendar quarter during the first nine months of the year.
 This SEP can be used once during each of the following time periods:

+- January March

+- April June

-January - March, April - June, and July - September
+- July September